nfisher23/nickolasfisher.com/content/blog/Improving-Java-IO-Performance-Reducing-Method-Call-Overhead.md

 ```

-We&#39;ll have a benchmark that uses DataInputStream.readLine(), which calls read() under the hood on each character.
+We'll have a benchmark that uses DataInputStream.readLine(), which calls read() under the hood on each character.
 Even though we are buffering the data, we are still calling read() on each byte that has already been loaded into memory:

 ```java
     @Benchmark